Diploma in Psychotherapeutic Counselling | Redlands Counselling and Training

 Application Process

-The course is aimed at counsellors who have achieved a Level 4 Diploma in Therapeutic Counselling or its equivalent.
-Learners will acquire the knowledge, skills and competencies they will need in order to work as self-employed counsellors, in independent practice.
-Learners will also be equipped to take on senior counselling roles in organisational contexts where client assessment, referral and routine evaluation are part of the role.
+Counsellors who have completed a Level 4 Diploma in Therapeutic Counselling (or an equivalent qualification) can step into this course with confidence.
+As you progress, you’ll build the knowledge, skills and competencies needed to work as a self employed counsellor in independent practice.
+You’ll also develop the capability to take on senior counselling roles within organisations, especially in settings where client assessment, referral and routine evaluation form part of the role.

 Client hours